 - You are seriously torn between a three-tiered floral embossed fondant cake with clusters of sugar-paste hydrangeas or a five-tiered pillar cake with mousseline buttercream frosting and sugar paste roses and edible pearls.

 - You eagerly RSVP to each and every bridal shower, bachelorette party, and wedding to which you are invited, mostly so you can get more inspiration and fresh ideas.

 - You are surprised when friends or family have no idea who Reem Acra, Ulla Maija, or Amsale Aberra are.

 3. Can I become a wedding planner online?

 Yes!
-You can earn aentirely online via the Internet or through a correspondence program via good ol' U.S. Postal Mail.
+You can earn a wedding planner certificate entirely online via the Internet or through a correspondence program via good ol' U.S. Postal Mail.

 Though the bridal and wedding industry currently has no formal educational requirements for becoming a wedding planner, it is important to be closely familiar with the industry, as well as national trends, able to anticipate the needs of a client, and a wedding planner program cab help you network within the industry.
 Remember, at the end of the day, it's all about working with a couple to create an event that reflects their own personality and values under the constraints of time, space, and money!